-Monday marks the 216th anniversary of Constitution’s launch.
-As anxious shipwrights and boisterous bystanders gathered at Edmund Hartt’s Boston shipyard on that cool October morning, they were about to witness the third attempt to send the ship into its “destined element”
+As anxious shipwrights and boisterous bystanders gathered at Edmund Hartt’s Boston shipyard on the cool morning of October 21, 1797, they were about to witness the third attempt to send USS Constitution into its “destined element.”

-The whole story of the day, and the previous frustrations, has been well told in other places by other writers but one mystery continues to linger.
-According to most twentieth century accounts of the launch, a man named Captain James Sever had the honor of christening Constitution before she slid down the launching ways into Boston Harbor.
+The whole story of the day, and the previous frustrations, has been well told, but one mystery continues to linger.
+According to most twentieth century accounts of the launch, a man named Captain James Sever had the honor of christening Constitution before the ship slid down the launching ways into Boston Harbor.

 This built on the more elaborate story offered by the United Services Journal in 1891:

 At first blush, the story seems credible enough.
 But if one asks the simple yet fateful question, “is it true?” things start to unravel.
-To begin with, none of the contemporary newspaper accounts of the event (and there were many), make mention of Captain Sever’s presence.
-Was it that his role was too insignificant, or was he not there?
+To begin with, none of the contemporary newspaper accounts of the event (and there were many) make mention of Captain Sever’s presence.
+Was his role was too insignificant, or was he simply not there?

-Sever was born in Kingston, MA in 1761.
-He graduated from Harvard n 1781 and immediately received an ensign’s commission in the 7th Massachusetts Regiment.
+Sever was born in Kingston, Massachusetts in 1761.
+He graduated from Harvard College in 1781 and immediately received an ensign’s commission in the 7th Massachusetts Regiment.
 He later transferred to the 4th Massachusetts Regiment and continued in service until 1784.
 After making several cruises to Europe, he was appointed one of the six captains approved under the Naval Act of 1794.

-Sever was appointed superintendent of the frigate building at Portsmouth, NH (the Congress) in 1795.
+Sever was appointed superintendent of the frigate building at Portsmouth, New Hampshire (USS Congress) in 1795.
 The government suspended construction in March 1796 when the United States signed a treaty with Algiers.

 Construction resumed on July 16, 1798, and Congress was launched on August 15, 1799.
-James Sever served as her commander through the Quasi War.
-After a less-than-spectacular cruise, she returned to the United States and was placed in ordinary in 1801.
+James Sever served as the ship’s commander through the Quasi-War with France.
+After a less-than-spectacular cruise, Congress returned to the United States and was placed in ordinary in 1801.

-Stephen Higginson, the navy agent at Boston thought “Sever will be an excellent naval commander; he is a cool, firm, discreet, gentlemanlike man, who feels and conducts with dignity and zeal proper to his station; he is remarkable for discipline and regularity.”
+Stephen Higginson, the navy agent at Boston, thought “Sever will be an excellent naval commander; he is a cool, firm, discreet, gentlemanlike man, who feels and conducts with dignity and zeal proper to his station; he is remarkable for discipline and regularity.”3

-A portrait miniature of Sever, recently sold at auction, seems to confirm Morris’ assessment.
+A portrait miniature of Sever seems to confirm Morris’ assessment.

 It would have been easy for Sever to visit Boston, especially if the ship he was superintending had been put on hold.
 And yet, it is difficult to discover why, as a fairly high-placed representative of the federal government, he should be left out of every contemporary account of the launch.
 Perhaps more digging will reveal the truth about that day in October 1797.

-4 Charles Morris, The Autobiography of Commodore Charles Morris, US Navy, reprint ed.
+4 Charles Morris, The Autobiography of Commodore Charles Morris, U.S. Navy, reprint ed.
 2002, 4.